wp-plugins/ik-facebook/readme.txt

 = The IK Facebook Plugin is a great plugin for many uses, including: =

-* Adding SEO friendly content to your website
 * Powering your blog with your Facebook Feed - avoid the need to maintain content in multiple locations!
 * Embed a Custom Facebook Feed Widget in your Sidebar or Footer
 * Styling a Custom Facebook Feed, without the need for CSS!